GeraltO18/nanoBlog/src/content/blog/CmdLineAppWithSpringShell.md

  - @Autowired :
  This annotation is used for dependency injection in Spring.
 It allows Spring to automatically inject the required dependencies into a class.

 Meaning, ZipFileProcessor class gets injected here with all it's methods and variables.
-So, if I need the same somewhere else, we can right away we could inject it directly the required methods.
+So, if I need the same somewhere else, we can right away inject it directly to the required methods.
 And I got a question here, how's it advantages than importing the zipProcessor ?
 I guess, spring considers the zip processor as singleton object and by injecting, the same object is injected everywhere, and the object is shared by multiple methods.
+There might some other advantages too, But yet to discover those...
+If you know please let me know in the comments.

  - @ShellComponent
 This annotation is used to mark a class as a Spring Shell component.
 It allows the class to define command-line commands that can be executed in the Spring Shell environment.
 Classes annotated with `@ShellComponent` can define methods annotated with `@ShellMethod` to create shell commands.